 When we first wrote the Loquax Competitions Guide, MyOffers was regarded as one of the main online prize draw sites in The UK.
-It was run by a company called IPT Limited and it hosted e a large number of prize draws for cars, holidays, vouchers and the latest electrical prizes.
+It was run by a company called IPT Limited and it hosted a large number of prize draws for cars, holidays, vouchers and the latest electrical prizes.
 Their competitions featured on a number of websites including MSN, The Mirror and Tiscali.
 To enter, users would register and complete surveys/fill in their details for offers in order to enter the prize draws.
 The site is still running today but is now owned by MyOffers 2019 Limited.

 MyOffers isn't the only site of this kind either although it is one of the few left in business.
 Sites such as GetMeATicket, UKPrize, Win4Now, Vaniki, Consumer Lifestyles, Clash Prize Draws, ConsumerHouse and QuizPlayer have all closed.
 Similar sites to MyOffers that are still running include OfferX, ActiveYou, Instant Win4Now and Soap Box Survey.
 Note that these sites as well as MyOffers do not feature on Loquax.
 However these kind of permission marketing competitions aren't always obvious to spot.
-For example many can be found on various Hearst and Future PLC magazine titles.
+For example many can be found on various Hearst magazine titles.

 Should you enter these kind of competitions?
 Well that depends how happy you are in giving away pretty much all your information.
 We'd suggest avoiding any 'permission marketing' type sites altogether.
 But in fairness the competitions on Hearst Magazine and Future Publishing titles like Good Housekeeping, Men's Health, Woman's Weekly, Trusted Reviews, Prima and Marie Claire do list winners and they do seem to be different on each site.
 We do think that there are better competitions to spend your time on as these can be time consuming but ultimately it's your choice.